-Check all the shock absorbents and leaf springs tightened.
-While your vehicle is parked on a flat ground, look closely for any possible tilt on any side.
+Check all the shock absorbents and get the leaf springs tightened.
+While your vehicle is parked on flat ground, look closely for any possible tilt on any side.
 If there is a tilt, you must get it corrected before heading to Ladakh.

 Replace the existing belts with new ones if they are over 3 years or 50,000 kilometers old.
-Also check pulley bearings and replace if necessary.
+Also, check pulley bearings and replace them if necessary.

 Get both the Air and fuel filter changed before you start on the trip and get a check done again after you arrive in Leh.
 Ladakh is a cold desert and there will be a lot of dirt on the road, easy to clog the filters.

 Check the belly of your car for any possible leakages or anything loose or hanging.
 Ensure all nuts are fastened and look for any traces of oil.
 If you see black oil, then your engine oil is leaking.
 Red would mean brake or clutch oils while a bit yellow would mean that your gear oil is leaking.

 If you are traveling in a Sedan or hatchback with low ground clearance, installing an aluminum plate underneath can prevent damage to the belly of your car.
 It is actually available for all cars but in my opinion, it is a must if you are bringing a low GC vehicle to Ladakh.

 Check everything inside the cabin and ensure all is in place.
 Check all the gauges, switches (headlamp, indicator, and wipers), handbrake, pedals, window rollers, lights, locks (door, gear, and remote), and doors.